What is Geraniol?

 Geraniol is a naturally derived fragrance that is derived from plants such as rose, geranium and citronella.
 It is mainly used to improve the scent of skincare and cosmetic formulations.
 However, geraniol has been linked with sensitivity in some people.

-Geraniol is a terpene alcohol occurring in the essential oils of several aromatic plants.
+Geraniol is a terpene alcohol that naturally occurs in the essential oils of several aromatic plants.
 Terpenes are a large and diverse class of organic compounds produced by a variety of plants.
 They often have a strong scent and may protect the plants that produce them by deterring herbivores and by attracting predators and parasites of herbivores.

-Geraniol is the primary component of rose oil, palmarosa oil, and citronella oil (Java type).
+Geraniol is the primary component of rose oil, palmarosa oil, and citronella oil.
 It also occurs in small quantities in geranium, lemon, and many other essential oils.
 Furthermore, geraniol is produced by the scent glands of honeybees to mark nectar-bearing flowers and locate the entrances to their hives.